josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 </CalloutPlusQuote>

 If you're building using other modern tools and frameworks, it's _far_ more likely that the vanilla JavaScript packages available will work just fine for you—and there are _thousands_ of them.
+They're far less likely to cause issues with render cycles, or other framework-specific issues.
 Not to mention: they all have the option of using web components, too.

 You often don't _need_ a specialized package or library tailor-built for your thing, because your thing probably already works with the platform, and therefore, everything else that's already out there.